httpdaniel/type-tutor/README.md

 3. Flask (Note: ensure 1.1.1 is the version of Flask being used)
 4. Bcrypt (Note: ensure 1.1.1 is the version of Bcrypt being used)
 5. Keras (Note: ensure you are using a TensorFlow backend and 2.4.3 is the version of Keras used)
-6. Tensorflow (ensure 2.4.1 is the version of Tensorflow learn being used)
+6. TensorFlow (ensure 2.4.1 is the version of TensorFlow learn being used)
 7. pip (Note: ensure you have pip mapped to the pip3 environment variable)
 8. npm
 9. Node